CLI

 Org context

-For project list and project create, org context is sent via FLIK_ORG (or --org if supported).
-Project create requires org context; if missing, the API returns an error and may list valid org slugs.
+For project list, project create, and user list (flik get users), org context is sent via FLIK_ORG (or --org if supported).
+Project create and get users require org context; if missing, the API returns an error and may list valid org slugs.

 Next steps